charlie-perez-35/DS4002-Group5-Project3/README.md

 ### What you will find in this repo:
 * DATA folder:

-> README.md: a file explaining where we got the data and how to download it from here.
-We did not individually upload each image to this repository.

 > anger.zip: a file containing all of the images displaying "anger" available for download.
 All subsequent files are the same as this one, displaying the corresponding labelled emotion.

 > contempt.zip